unfor19/ssm-label/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](./LICENSE)

-Attach the label `latest` on AWS SSM Parameter create/update.
+Attach the label `latest` when AWS SSM Parameter is created or updated.
 This is useful for applications which load AWS SSM Parameters on startup.

 ## Getting Started